 If you feel yourself getting so stressed that it’s affecting your work or relationships it’s important to stand back and decide that it’s time to do something about it before the effects escalate.
 Some of the simplest things to do are to find ways to relax, for example by taking up yoga or meditation, getting into a routine of moderate exercise or cutting down on any commitments that aren’t 100% vital.

 Sometimes the pressure is just too much to cope with by yourself and then it’s time to talk to your GP and explore other options and therapies that may be available.
-If the situation’s particularly acute then you might benefit from expert care and specific stress counselling.
+If the situation’s particularly acute then you might benefit from expert care , specific stress counselling and hiking.

 So while stress will always be with us, there’s no reason why it should dominate you.
 Like many things in life, it’s simply a case of being aware of how we’re feeling and having the tools and support to keep it under control.